-The Canberra Office serves the engineering community in the ACT and surrounding areas and is led collaboratively by a Division Manager and a Division Committee comprising local volunteer members.
+The Canberra Division serves the engineering community in the ACT and surrounding areas and is led collaboratively by a Division Manager and a Division Committee comprising local volunteer members.

 Local staff deliver on Engineers Australia’s strategic agenda including: